perticascatalin/Research/RelationalPROG/2_in_depth.md

 - the background
 - particular physical objects
 - a texture
-- conjuctions of physical objects
+- conjunctions of physical objects

 |Sort-of-CLEVR|CLEVR|
 |:-----:|:---------:|